Make Payroll a Breeze with Our Free Pay Stub Template

 When you’re ready to run payroll, all the information you’ve entered flows into the system automatically.
 All you have to do is edit your employees’ hours, make final pay additions, and review deductions.

-A free way to create pay stubs is using a spreadsheet in Microsoft Excel or Google Sheets.
-You can start by creating a pay stub template from scratch, or you can use our template here, but it’s usually easier to skip this step as many programs have built-in payroll spreadsheet templates.
+A free way to create pay stubs is by using a spreadsheet in Microsoft Excel or Google Sheets.
+You can start by creating a pay stub template from scratch, or you can use our template here.
+However, if you plan to implement a payroll software, you may want to skip this step as many programs have built-in payroll spreadsheet templates.

-Here’s how to create a basic pay stub spreadsheet:
+Here’s how to create a basic spreadsheet with a pay stub template:

 Keep in mind, the more employees and benefits your company has, the more complex your table and its calculations become.
 Aside from using software, a premade pay stub template will make this task quicker and easier each week.

-Many of the software programs companies use to conduct everyday business also allow you to create earnings statements, such as:
+The software many companies use to conduct everyday business also enables you to create earnings statements, such as:

 Keeping diligent payroll records helps ensure you’re paying taxes accurately and makes it easier to submit proof of income for a personal loan or for any other reason.

-A fake pay stub is a fraudulent document that misrepresents income information.
+A fake paycheck stub is a fraudulent document that misrepresents income information.
 While the act of creating counterfeit pay stubs isn’t illegal, using them for personal gain can lead to costly legal issues.

 For example, submitting fraudulent documents on a loan application—like a fake paycheck stub—is a federal crime that can have serious consequences.
 Likewise, a landlord can take legal action against someone who’s submitted forged pay stubs as proof of income to rent an apartment.